Salisbury has a real tradition of hospitality, which makes it a great location for a night out.

 If you want to head to a pub, Salisbury has a wide variety to suit all tastes, whether it’s a traditional public house that makes the most of the 15th century architecture like the Wig & Quill or a more modern alternative that offers a quirky décor like The Old Ale and Coffee House.

-During the summer (especially on a long bank holiday!) there’s nothing better than to spend a leisurely evening with friends in one of the many pubs with a beer garden – The Old Mill and George and Dragon are two options where you can sit back and relax by the river.
-Or immerse yourself in the hustle and bustle of the historic Market Place by taking a seat outside The Market Inn or Ox Row Inn.
+During the summer (especially on a long August bank holiday weekend!) there’s nothing better than to spend a leisurely evening with friends in one of the many pubs with a beer garden – The Bishops Mill and George and Dragon are two options where you can sit back and relax by the river.
+Or immerse yourself in the hustle and bustle of the historic Market Place by taking a seat outside The Market Inn or The Ox Row Inn.

 Once dinner is done, it is time for some late-night cocktails!
 Caboose is a fantastic 1920s inspired parlour with fine spirits, beer, wine, champagne, hot drinks, tonics, sodas and botanicals as well as delicious cocktails on offer.

-Salisbury's newest outdoor venue, Brown Street, also offers an atmospheric location for a fun night out.
-Taking touches of inspiration from the likes of Pop Brixton, Boxpark and Pergola Olympia, Brown Street presents an ever-evolving creative space for the best in local street food and entertainment, whilst providing the perfect spot to have a drink.
+Salisbury's outdoor venue, Brown Street, also offers an atmospheric location for a fun night out.
+Taking touches of inspiration from the likes of Pop Brixton, Boxpark and Pergola Olympia.
+Brown Street provides space for local street food, entertainment and a drink with friends.

 Brown Street in Salisbury is the city's only outdoor venue